grea09/color/article/article.md

 For some time Partial Order Planning (POP) has been the most popular approach to planning resolution.
 This kind of algorithms are based on *least commitment strategy* on plan step ordering that can allow actions to be flexibly interleaved during execution [@weld_introduction_1994].
 Thus the way the search is made using flexible partial plan as a search space allowed for more versatility for a wide variety of uses.
 As of more recent years, new state space search models and heuristics [@richter_lama_2011] have been demonstrated to be more efficient than POP planners due to the simplicity and relevance of states representation opposed to partial plans [@ghallab_automated_2004].
 This have made the search of performance the main axis of research for planning in the community.

 While this goal is justified, it shadows other problems that some practical applications cause.
 For example, the flexibility of Plan Space Planning (PSP) is an obvious advantage for applications needing online planning: plans can be repaired on the fly as new informations and objectives enter the system.
-The idea of using POP for online planning and repair plans instead of replanning everything isn't new [@van_der_krogt_plan_2005], but has never been paired with the resilience that some other cognitive applications may need, especially when dealing with sensors data and noise.
+The idea of using POP for online planning and repairing plans instead of replanning everything is not new [@van_der_krogt_plan_2005], but has never been paired with the resilience that some other cognitive applications may need, especially when dealing with sensors data and noise.

 This resilience allows also other usages as plan manipulation can get easier by fixing errors in the logic of the planning algorithm to make sense of the actions to take **Je ne comprends pas ce que tu veux dire avec cette phrase, pas très claire ou phrase trop longue ... **.
 These client softwares might provide plans that can contain errors and imperfections that will decrease significantly the efficiency of the computation and the quality of the output plan.